Your first day at NordLocker - a beginner's guide

 - Don’t forget to click Add after you enter the person’s email.

-After you add the recipients and click Share, you’ll find different sharing options.
-For example, Send via Dropbox will take you through several steps on how to upload the locker to Dropbox.
-It will also generate a link to share that file.
-The recipient will, however, have to download the file and install NordLocker.
+Once you’ve added the recipients and clicked Share, you’ll see different sharing options.
+For example, Send via Dropbox will take you through several steps to upload the locker to Dropbox.
+It will also generate a link to share the file.
+To access the file, the recipient will have to download it and install NordLocker.

-The other option is Show file in Explorer/Finder.
-It’s most suitable when you want to choose how you will share a file.
+The other option, Show file in Explorer/Finder, lets you choose how you will share a file.
 Sharing options depend on your operating system.